Dave-MK/mp2-rune-master/README.md

 - Tailwind class declarations could be neater
 - Due to time, certain features will be introduced at a later date - as stated in Future Features
 - Git Commit messages could be optimised in future, this is still a skill i am working on
-- When testing on an old monitor i have noticed the GitHub link at the bottom goes off the page, but doesn't happen on more modern monitors / resolutions, didn't find a quick enough fix in time
 - Local Storage caching was implemented, it was working fine, but commented it out (deactivated it) as in its basic state wasn't much use to the user, I have left this in the code with a view of making it more robust in the future and reactivating it

 ### Future Features